r52/gagaku/README.md

 ## Features

-- MangaDex client (logged in only)
+- MangaDex client
+- CBZ/CBT file support
+- Local directory catalog/scanning (desktop only)
+- cubari.moe links (currently supports gist/imgur proxies only)

+Gagaku does NOT feature:

-  - No chapter download support.
+- Chapter download support.
 There are far better clients for this purpose.
-- CBZ/CBT support
-- Local directory scanning
-- gist/cubari.moe links (currently no URL handling)
+- File types such as CBR/CB7/PDF/EPUB etc.

 ## Building